bwbroersma/Internet.nl/documentation/Docker.md

 To build a Docker image for the application run the following command:

-    make docker-build
+    make docker-compose-build

-After which the application is accesible on the adres: http://localhost:8080

 To run the application stack use the following command:

     make docker-compose-up

 The command will wait for the stack to come up completely and be in a healthy state.
-After which logs can be streamed using:
+After which the application is accesible on the adres: http://localhost:8080.
+Logs can be streamed using:

     make docker-compose-logs